sit-2021-int214/014-Webtoon-Comics/assignment/HW04_63130500040/readme.md

 ## Dataset
 Top 270 Computer Science / Programing Books (Data from Thomas Konstantin, [Kaggle](https://www.kaggle.com/thomaskonstantin/top-270-rated-computer-science-programing-books)) >> [Using CSV](https://raw.githubusercontent.com/safesit23/INT214-Statistics/main/datasets/prog_book.csv)

+> __This dataset is high rated book information in the field of computer science and programing.
+There are 270 rows and 7 columns in this dataset.__

 ## Outlines
 1. Explore the dataset
 2. Learning function from Tidyverse